fareedfauzi/CuckooVM/README.md

 # Steps
 1. Download from here https://archive.org/details/CuckooVM
-2. Import the ovf to VMWare
+2. Import the ovf to VMware
-3. Open the vm
+3. Open the Ubuntu Virtual Machine
-4. Setup vm analysis for cuckoo
+4. Open Virtualbox in the Ubuntu and setup vm analysis for cuckoo in Virtualbox.
   - If you're using AMD, run the pre-setup "win7" vm in virtual box and restore to the base2 snapshot.
   - If you're using Intel, copy the `CuckooVM/Win7_Intel.tar` into the ubuntu and import it.
 Run the `Win7_intel` and restore to the base2 snapshot.
 5. Configure `/home/cuckoo/.cuckoo/conf/virtualbox.conf` for vm name.
 If using amd, just leave it.
 If using intel, change to "win7" to "Win7_intel"